 - Add and edit admins.

 When you modify RBAC permissions in Workspace ONE Intelligence, the system sends an Account Role Modified email to the RBAC user.
-The notification lists who changed the permissions, when they changed them, and which permissions changed.
+The notification lists who changed the permissions and which permissions changed.

 To add basic and directory-based admins managed in Workspace ONE UEM for Roles Based Access Control (RBAC) in Workspace ONE Intelligence, configure settings to allow admins to access Workspace ONE Intelligence from Workspace ONE UEM.